Skip to main content

 Dental Exams

-Your dentist at Gentle Dental will perform a thorough examination of your teeth, gums, and mouth.
+Your dentist at Gentle Dental will thoroughly examine your teeth, gums, and mouth.
 This exam is to proactively look for signs of gum disease or other dental problems.

 Digital X-Rays